PMET-public/module-datainstall-graphql/README.md

 1. Data Installer functions like launching a data pack import and retrieving log information about an import
 2. Exporting of data via a GraphQl query to be used in a data pack

 For some data, a valid admin user is required.
-In the reqeust headers, add a header of `Authorization` with a value of `username|password`
+In the reqeust headers, add a header of `Authorization` with a value of `username|password`.
+Or the value can be added in the Commerce UI under Stores->Configuration->Advanced->System->Data Installer Authorization.
+This will overide the value passed in the header

 Details on query arguments and types are available in the online GraphQL docs.